MiniFate/MiniFate/_chapters/05-aspects-and-fate-points.md

 > Tor Byorn's player thinks for a moment, takes the fate point, and calls out
 > to the other players "Naka, I took out their steering!
 But it looks like
 > they're heading right for you!
 Brace for impact!"

+Compels compensate players for their loss of agency, but it can still feel bad.
+Spreading out compels and using them sparingly can help prevent anyone from feeling picked on.
+Still, some players will love them and want more while other players will not.
+Listen to how your players respond and adjust to suit them.